web-ridge/email-reply-parser/README.md

 ## Example

-If you want to parse a RFC5322 mail to plain text use e.g. [DusanKasan/parsemail](https://github.com/DusanKasan/parsemail) and use the TextBody from that library in this library.
 ```golang
 import (
   erp "github.com/web-ridge/email-reply-parser"
 )
 content := erp.Parse(email.TextBody)
 ```

+PS: If you want to parse a RFC5322 mail to plain text use e.g. [DusanKasan/parsemail](https://github.com/DusanKasan/parsemail) and use the TextBody from that library in this library.

 ## Features